garrandall/popular-music-data/tracks/let-s-twist-again-chubby-checker.md

 Twist again, like we did last summer,
 Come on, Let's twist again,
-Like we did last year!!!!
+Like we did last year!

 Do you remember when, things were really hummin',
 Come on, let's twist again,